 For milk, it contains two predominant types of protein: casein and whey.
 The protein that Perfect Day is making, beta-lactoglobulin (BLG), is one of the primary components of whey protein.
 “We found that beta-lactoglobulin is the most nutritious and the most functional of all of the proteins in milk,” Briggs explained, indicating that BLG was the key one needed to create a functional alternative to getting milk from cows.

-To get the yeast, called trichoderma, to make the milk protein, Perfect Day downloaded part of the genetic makeup of a cow into the yeast.
+To get the fungi, called trichoderma, to make the milk protein, Perfect Day downloaded part of the genetic makeup of a cow into the fungi.
 Segments of DNA coding in any creature are used by cells to make different key components, including proteins.
-Adding that code into a yeast cell known for producing large quantities of protein was the key to making Perfect Day’s product.
+Adding that code into a fungi cell known for producing large quantities of protein was the key to making Perfect Day’s product.

 One could call this “genetic engineering,” but it doesn’t use a technique like CRISPR, which splices in genes from another creature’s cells.
 Instead, Perfect Day turned to a virtual source of DNA: Google.